 What about fines and endorsements:

-New speeding fines came into force April 24 – find out how much you’ll be fined if you’re caught speeding – the new fines based on your weekly wage below.
+The latest speed camera fines came into force on April 24, 2017– find out how much you’ll be fined if you’re caught speeding based on your weekly wage below.

 MPH over stated speed limit

 Number of points on licence or length of disqualification

 11mph to 20mph

 Depending on where you were caught speeding and how fast you were going over the speed limit, you’ll be placed into one of the above bands.

 What you’ll be fined depends on what band you fall into, which will then dictate how much of your weekly income you’ll be charged on.

 How long are penalty points valid?
 Speed camera penalty points are valid on your licence for three years from the date of the offence, or from the date of your conviction if it’s heard in court.
 You will have to wait four years to have the offence completely wiped from your record.

 Will taking a speed awareness course prevent points: